desert

 This rock is called Atlatl Rock and it is a sacred place for some Native American tribes.

 These petroglyphs on the Atlatl Rock are believed to have existed for over 4,000 years.
-Although we can only guess what these mean, they reflect the culture and the way of thinking of people who lived here way before Europeans came and changed their life forever.
+Although we can only guess what these mean, they reflect the culture and the way of thinking of people who lived here way before Europeans came and changed their lives forever.

 Red soil creates a sharp contrast with the surrounding grey mountains.